labs-js/turbo-git/README.md

 # Turbo Commit CLI

-CLI tool for the implement [turbo-commit](/CONVENTION.md) convention easilly
+CLI tool for use the [turbo-commit](/CONVENTION.md) convention easilly

 ## Install